Frank-Pechar/js-shop-cart/README.md

 # Shopping Cart App
 ## JavaScript Project
-## Desription of App Functionality, Features, and Methods
+## Description of App Functionality, Features, and Methods

 Javascript project I completed from Udemy - Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
 After coding this project I added some minor changes and added comments for educational purposes.